Delay Minimization in Pinching-Antenna-enabled NOMA-MEC Networks: Simulation Results

-Figure~\ref{fig:delay_vs_N} compares $D_T$ for the proposed NOMA-MEC PASS, conventional MIMO, and FDMA schemes as PAs vary from 2 to 10, averaged over 30 random user placements.
-The proposed scheme achieves the lowest $D_T$, outperforming MIMO and FDMA due to reduced path loss.
-Additionally, the joint optimization of offloading ratios, transmit powers, and PA positions enhances effective channel gains and leverages NOMA’s efficient resource sharing.
-Increasing $N$ further reduces $D_T$ by enhancing PA spatial distribution.
+{Fig.~\ref{fig:delay_vs_N} compares $D_T$ for the proposed NOMA-MEC PASS, conventional MIMO, and the OMA baselines (TDMA and FDMA) as PAs vary from 2 to 10, averaged over 30 random user placements.
+The proposed scheme achieves the lowest $D_T$, outperforming MIMO and OMA schemes due to reduced path loss.
+It is observed that the TDMA and FDMA schemes exhibit similar performance due to the energy-fair setup.} Increasing $N$ further reduces $D_T$ by enhancing PA spatial distribution. {Nevertheless, as proved in \cite{ouyang2025array}, the array gain of PASS is non-monotonic with $N$, where an excessively large number of PAs can lead to performance degradation due to power dilution and mutual coupling effects.}